 Marc has previously taught at Radboud University, Amsterdam University College, Erasmus University, and the Utrecht University of Applied Sciences.
 In addition to law, he taught journalistic skills at the School of Journalism.

-Marc graduated in Dutch law, specializing in international and European law, from Utrecht University.
+Marc graduated from Utrecht University with a degree in Dutch law, specializing in international and European law.